inaimathi/langnostic/posts/testing-common-lisp.md

  (qchecks
   (for-all ((a a-number) (b a-number))
     (is= (- a b) (- b a)))
-  "Subtraction is not idempotent, so this should fail")) 1..5
+  "Subtraction is not commutative, so this should fail")) 1..5

   ✓ Subtraction works